Channel memberships is the new name for sponsorships on YouTube. Learn more

 - Click Post.

-You can hold live chats that are exclusively for your sponsors.
-Follow these steps on desktop to turn on sponsor-only live chat:
+You can hold live chats that are exclusively for your members.
+Follow these steps on desktop to turn on members-only live chat:

 - Sign in to your Google account.